 While these expenses aren’t tax-deductible, earning money back can help offset the costs of attending school.
 If you’re unsure what you can and can’t claim, reach out to Community Tax and one of our tax experts will help you decipher what can be claimed as an educational expense.

 What If I Received a Scholarship In the Past Year?

 If you received a scholarship from the institution to help fund your education, your scholarship is typically considered a part of your gross income.
 Scholarships are generally tax-free if you are pursuing a degree and the awarded amount is used to pay for tuition, required fees, and materials.
 Any amount that’s awarded as a stipend for living expenses like room and board is considered taxable.
 There are also a variety of coordination restrictions that restrict people from taking too much advantage of education tax benefits.
 To learn more about whether your scholarship is taxable, contact your institution’s finance department and consult a professional from Community Tax to help maximize your tax deductions.

 Can Community Tax Help Me with my Taxes?

 Yes!
-Our certified tax advocates have helped over 44,000 clients prepare their taxes and resolve tax issues.
+Our licensed tax advocates have helped over 44,000 clients prepare their taxes and resolve tax issues.
 Whether you want to take advantage of tax deductions for your education expenses or you need to get out of tax debt, our professionals are standing by to help you reach your financial goals.